SenseNet/sncom-resources/_posts/2020-09-21-permission-editor.md

 **Assign new permission**

 If you would like to grant permission for someone on a content who has no permission setting at all, you can do it using the _Assign new permission_ button.
-Search for and select the user or group to whom you want to set permissions and turn on/off the switchers. 😉
+Search for and select the user or group to whom you want to set permissions and turn on/off the switches. 😉

 <p align="center">
 <img src="/img/posts/permission_assign_new.gif">